 “The adjusted class start and end times are intended to serve anyone working 8-5 type jobs and ensure an earlier release time in Carson City and Fernley to better serve school/life balance needs,” said Interim Liberal Arts Division Director Kim DesRoches.
 “The goal is to better serve working students and enables the college to return to Fernley with more in-person classes.”

 Here is what is offered at WNC’s Carson City campus in Fall 2019 from Aug.
-26 through Oct.
-17
+26 or 27 through Oct.
+16 or 17.
+Note the section number of the class for registration purposes:

-For the second 8 weeks of the semester on Oct.
-21 through Dec.
-12, students can take:
+For the second 8 weeks of the semester from Oct.
+21 or 22 through Dec.
+11 or 12, students can take:

 Importantly, all of those classes count toward 60-credit Associate of Arts and Associate of General Studies degrees.

 At the Fallon campus and in Fernley, individuals can start the 8-week express program by enrolling in math and English classes that will prepare them for college-level courses.
 For Aug.
-26 through Oct.
-17, they will have these options:
+26 or 27 through Oct.
+16 or 17, they will have these options:

 For more information, contact DesRoches at 775-445-4401 or firstname.lastname@example.org.